-Key features of the fleet refresh model used in this 2019 road-map previous Road-Map used 2010 as its baseline year.
-Fleet routes (up to 400km in length) is assumed to migrate over a ten-year period to all-electric "future" aircraft types running on low-carbon electricity.
-This is a new feature which has not appeared in any of our previous CO_2 Road-Maps.
+From 2040, a large proportion of aviation activity on short routes (up to 400km in length) is assumed to migrate over a ten-year period to all-electric "future" aircraft types running on low-carbon electricity.
+This is a new feature which has not appeared in any of our previous CO2 Road-Maps.